RacingThePlanet: RacingThePlanet: Vietnam 2008

-54 competitors began the event, 47 competitors finished, and 20 countries were represented.
+A totl of 54 competitors began the event, 47 competitors finished, and 20 countries were represented.

 RacingThe Planet: Namibia 2009

 The second race was in southern Namibia starting on the edge of the Fish River Canyon and ending in the town of Luderitz along the Skeleton Coast.

 The event featured specially built ladders to climb out of the Fish River Canyon, the second deepest canyon in the world, and a 100 km "Long March".
 Competitors spent their last night of the event on the Skeleton Coast, in an area which had been off limits to visitors for many years.
 The champion was Spain's Salvador Redondo Calvo who handed South Africa's Ryan Sandes, the previous 4 Deserts Champion, his only defeat in a RacingThePlanet event - Ryan finished in second place.
 Famed Italian runner Marco Olmo finished third.
 Lucy Hilton of the United Kingdom won the women's division in a time of 29:17:45.
 The team division was won by an Israeli team.
 Blind athlete Kyoung Tae Song of Korea finished last in a time of 78:21:40.

 The Namibia course is considered by those competitors who have completed the 4 Deserts and the other roving races as the most challenging.
 Renowned British mountaineer and adventurer Annabelle Bond took part in the race.